Allied Control Council: Operation

-Directive no. 11 of the same day made the work of the council more orderly by establishing English, French, Russian and German as the official languages of the council and by establishing an official gazette to publish the council's official acts.
+Directive No. 11 of the same day made the work of the council more orderly by establishing English, French, Russian and German as the official languages of the council and by establishing an official gazette to publish the council's official acts.

-Law no. 1 of the Control Council (also enacted on 20 September 1945) repealed some of the stricter Nazi-era laws.
+Law No. 1 of the Control Council (also enacted on 20 September 1945) repealed some of the stricter Nazi-era laws.
 This established the legal basis for the council's work.

-Directive no. 51 (29 April 1947), repealing Directive no. 10, simplified the council's legislative work by reducing the categories of legislative acts to Proclamations, Laws and Orders.
+Directive No. 51 (29 April 1947), repealing Directive No. 10, simplified the council's legislative work by reducing the categories of legislative acts to Proclamations, Laws and Orders.

 War criminals

-Directive no. 9 (30 August 1945) charged the legal division of the council with responsibility for carrying out the provisions of the London Agreement on the prosecution of German war criminals, signed in London on 8 August.
+Directive No. 9 (30 August 1945) charged the legal division of the council with responsibility for carrying out the provisions of the London Agreement on the prosecution of German war criminals, signed in London on 8 August.

 Shortly after the commencement of the Nuremberg trials, the council enacted Law no. 10 (20 December 1945), which authorised every occupying power to have its own legal system to try war criminals and to conduct such trials independently of the International Military Tribunal then sitting at Nuremberg.
 Law no. 10 resulted from disagreements arising among the Allied governments regarding a common policy on war criminals and marked the beginning of the decline in inter-Allied cooperation to that effect.
 Following the conclusion of the Nuremberg Trial of Major War Criminals in October 1946, inter-Allied cooperation on war crimes totally collapsed.

-On 12 October 1946, the council issued Directive no. 38, which, while trying to impose some common rules, allowed the four occupation governments discretion as to treatment of persons arrested by them for suspected war crimes, including the right to grant amnesty.
+On 12 October 1946, the council issued Directive No. 38, which, while trying to impose some common rules, allowed the four occupation governments discretion as to the treatment of persons arrested by them for suspected war crimes, including the right to grant amnesty.

 Dissolution of the German army and government agencies

-Order no. 1 of 30 August 1945 prohibited the wearing of uniform of the German Army, which now ceased to exist.
+Order No. 1 of 30 August 1945 prohibited the wearing of the uniform of the German Army, which now ceased to exist.

 An order dated 10 September ordered the recall of all German government agents and diplomatic representatives from the countries to which they were assigned.
 Another order of the same day established a procedure for disseminating information to the press on the council's work, ordering that a press release be issued following every meeting of the council.

-Directive no. 18 (12 November 1945) provided for the dissolution of all German Army units, all within a time limit to be decided upon.
-This directive reflects the policy taken by the western Allied governments of using German military units for their own logistical purposes, a move objected to by the Soviet government.
-The complete dissolution of all German military units and military training was provided for in Law no. 8 (30 November 1945), which became effective on 1 December 1945.
+Directive No. 18 (12 November 1945) provided for the dissolution of all German Army units, all within a time limit to be decided upon.
+This directive reflects the policy taken by the Western Allied governments of using German military units for their own logistical purposes, a move objected to by the Soviet government.
+The complete dissolution of all German military units and military training was provided for in Law No. 8 (30 November 1945), which became effective on 1 December 1945.